 - Federal PLUS Loan is applied directly to the student account.

 Since changes occur regularly in federal regulations concerning financial aid programs, the information in this catalog may change without notice.
 Additional information about financial aid can be obtained from the Student Financial Aid Services Office.

 Satisfactory Academic Progress (SAP) - Undergraduate

-Satisfactory academic progress (SAP) is used to define successful completion of coursework and is used to both establish eligibility for and maintain eligibility for financial aid and scholarships.
-Federal regulations require all colleges and universities to publish and apply standards to monitor students' progress towards completion of their certificate or degree program.
-The federal regulations set minimum requirements but schools can choose their own acceptable thresholds.
+SAP is used to define successful completion of coursework — both for establishing and maintaining eligibility for financial aid and scholarships.
+Federal regulations require all colleges and universities to publish and apply standards that monitor students' progress towards completion of their certificate or degree program.
+Two departments monitor SAP at the completion of each semester.
+The Registrar's Office monitors course work for academic standing, and the Office of Student Financial Aid Services ensures that all students (including full-time, part-time, and students without aid) are meeting the requirements for SAP.
+These standards apply to all students regardless of whether or not a student has received previous financial aid or transferred from another institution.
+The federal regulations set minimum requirements, but schools can choose their own acceptable thresholds.
 This means that SAP standards can vary from one institution to the next.

 By rule, SAP standards must include both a qualitative standard and a quantitative standard:

 - Qualitative Requirement: A student must maintain an acceptable GPA in order to continue to receive financial assistance.
 The criterion is the maintenance of a 2.0 cumulative GPA; initially, students with less than a 2.00 cumulative GPA will be placed on "Warning" and have one semester to improve their academic record before being placed on "Suspension."
 Grade-point averages are monitored by the Registrar's office; see the "Policies and Procedures" section for additional information.
 Students placed on "Warning" are eligible to receive financial aid.